ExtremeFLOW/neko/doc/pages/user-guide/user-file.md

          !
          !
 Perform operations on u%x, v%x, w%x and p%x here
          !
 Note that we are checking if fields are allocated.
-If the ! boundary type only contains e.g. "d_vel_u/d_pres", the fields ! v%x and w%x will not be allocated.
+If a ! boundary type only contains e.g. "d_vel_u/d_pres", the fields ! v%x and w%x will not be allocated.
          !
          !
 Here we are applying very simple uniform boundaries (u,v,w) = (1,0,0)
-         ! and nonsensical pressure outlet of p = -1
+         ! and pressure outlet of p = -1
          !
          if (allocated(u%x)) u = 1.0_rp
          if (allocated(v%x)) v = 0.0_rp